Aims of the CSPRG

 Our research has provided evidence that has led to changes in national and international policy on bowel cancer screening and prevention.

 The main research objectives of the CSPRG include:

-- To examine surveillance strategies in patients at high-risk of bowel cancer.
+- To optimise follow-up for patients at increased risk of bowel cancer.